 Internal controls are a very important function of any business.
 They are an essential means of safeguarding a business’s assets and resources.
 You will learn about specific controls that should be introduced into every accounting system as well as fraud and fraud detection and auditing and corporate governance.

 Understand the range of differences between different transaction, savings and investment products and be able to compare products and recommend the most suitable one to meet specific customer needs.
 In addition learn and apply the rules under Anti-money Laundering and Counter Terrorism legislation such as significant and suspect cash transactions.

 This subject provides time management strategies and planning techniques suited for setting personal and team goals and targets.
 The importance of goals being linked to key performance indicators of the business is examined.

-This hands on subject covers strategies required to present and negotiate persuasively, lead and participate in meetings and make presentations required to manage the performance of staff who report to you directly.
-Development of key result areas and key performance indicators and standards, coupled with regular and timely coaching and feedback, provide the basis for performance management.
-This subject covers strategies for assigning and allocating work, establishing clear role responsibilities, and using performance counselling methods and development plans for improving performance.
+This hands on subject covers strategies required to present and negotiate persuasively, lead and participate in meetings and make presentations required to manage the performance of staff who report directly to you.
+Understanding and developing key result areas, key performance indicators and standards, coupled with regular and timely coaching and feedback, is the basis for performance management.

 This diploma level task goes beyond theory and asks learners to apply the principles of operational planning and continuous improvement in a realistic workplace scenario.
 Learners will carefully analyse business results to build an improved operational plan that takes into account the key elements consultation and communication, goal setting, monitoring, training, recruitment, resource procurement and embedding continuous improvement opportunities.